MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-in-directx.md

 ```

 ### 2) Request access to gaze input
-At some point when your app is starting up, call [EyesPose::RequestAccessAsync](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.eyespose.requestaccessasync#Windows_Perception_People_EyesPose_RequestAccessAsync) to request access to eye tracking.
-The call will return [GazeInputAccessStatus::Allowed](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.gazeinputaccessstatus) once access has been granted.
-Note that this is an asynchronous call, so you will have to manage it appropriately.
+When your app is starting up, call [EyesPose::RequestAccessAsync](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.eyespose.requestaccessasync#Windows_Perception_People_EyesPose_RequestAccessAsync) to request access to eye tracking.
+The system will prompt the user if needed, and return [GazeInputAccessStatus::Allowed](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.gazeinputaccessstatus) once access has been granted.
+This is an asynchronous call, so it requires a bit of extra management.
 The following example spins up a detached std::thread to wait for the result, which it stores to a member variable called *m_isEyeTrackingEnabled*.

 ```cpp
 using namespace winrt::winrt::Windows::Perception::People;